 Sound & Performance:

-We first put this pedal in front of an already saturated amp and kicked it in for some leads from our humbucker-equipped Gibson SG.
+I first put this pedal in front of an already saturated amp and kicked it in for some leads from our humbucker-equipped Gibson SG.
 Going from a crunchy rhythm tone into a Micro Amp powered solo feels great.
 The volume increase is definitely there.
 You might find yourself wielding too much power with this thing.
 But the extra surge in volume can help you find the sweet spot where your amp breaks up into silky smooth tube saturation.

 Switching the effect on and off for an A/B comparison really helps you take notice of the great increase in sustain and volume.
 Notes ring out longer and come alive with harmonic overtones.
 There is some serious magic in this little box.